slave-blocker/voider/README.md

 ~/.config/ directory.

-Look at the install.sh to see which dependency's you need. a rc.local example is given.
+Look at the install.sh to see which dependency's you need.
+A rc.local example is given.
 The /etc/rc.local then calls a so called caller.sh at boot time.
 This lets two scripts run in the background.
 These are the server_deamon.py ( not daemon ) and the clients_deamon.py.
 Also a small script called rp_filter is executed to allow forwarding and turning off rp_filter and turning on accept_local.